Dinglet/embedded-os/lab7/README.md

 The program [`timer`](./examples/timer.c) is an example of using the virtual timer.

 The program [`timer_diff`](./examples/timer_diff.c) shows that 3 interval timers have different expiration times counted within an I/O task.

+### A.3 Process Reaper

+The process reaper has already been used in lab 5.
+The `SIGCLD` signal indicates that a child stopped or terminated.
+We use `ps aux | grep defunct | grep -v grep` to check if any zombie process exists.
+However, it is unsure why there is not a zombie process remaining even if I do not set up the process reaper.